The General's Daughter (TV series)

-The General's Daughter is a 2019 Philippine action drama television series starring Angel Locsin.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from January 21 to October 4, 2019, replacing Ngayon at Kailanman, and was replaced by Starla.
+The General's Daughter is a 2019 Philippine television drama action series broadcast by ABS-CBN.
+Directed by Emmanuel Q. Palo, Mervyn B. Brondial and Darnel Joy R. Villaflor, it stars Angel Locsin in the title role.
+It aired on the network's Primetime Bida line up and worldwide on TFC from January 21 to October 4, 2019, replacing Ngayon at Kailanman and was replaced by Starla.

 Plot

 2nd LT Rhian Bonifacio is an AFP Military Nurse dedicated to save lives.
 Beneath her benevolent exterior, however, lies a secret - she's a spy, trained by her very own father, "Heneral" Santiago Guerrero, to exact revenge against his sworn enemy, BGen.
 Marcial de Leon, the commander of the Northern Command of the AFP.

 Unbeknownst to Rhian, she has been living a lie - that the father she has known and loved all her life was the enemy all along and has trained her to be used as a weapon against her real father.
 Having been indoctrinated to believe in the nobility of Tiago's cause, Rhian will be caught in the crossfire between Tiago's cell and the AFP.
 Rhian will find herself struggling between her love for her false family and the dictates of her conscience.